 3. Know your tendencies

 Entering sweepstakes is kind of thrilling – how fun is it to imagine yourself as the grand prize winner?
-Although there’s no cost to enter these sweepstakes, it is a little like gambling.
-If you struggle with addictive tendencies, it might be best to skip this hobby.
+Although there’s no cost to enter these sweepstakes, it does feel related to gambling.
+If you struggle with addictive tendencies, it’s probably best to skip this hobby.
 But some advice for everyone: set time limits.
 My max is fifteen minutes (or about the amount of time I’d otherwise be scrolling Instagram while trying to wake up).

 4. Read the rules carefully